lexibank/tlopo/out/vol3/chapter4.md

 Finally, there is some evidence that POc also had a term that denoted mangrove roots.
-Blust (ACD) reconstructs PMP &ast;wakat 'mangrove root' along with a possible doublet &ast;waket.
-He notes that the loss of final consonants in most Oceanic languages makes it difficult to distinguish between reflexes of PMP &ast;wakaR 'root' and &ast;wakat 'mangrove root', but states that close attention to semantics suggests thalt only &ast;wakaR 'root' survived in POc.
-Although I have found no reflexes of &ast;wak[a,e]t in Oceanic languages which retain word-final con- sonants, the presence of both &ast;wakaR 'roots (in general)' and &ast;wako(t) 'mangrove root' in POc is suggested by the apparently distinct reflexes in Kosraean, namely nknk 'mangrove root' and okce '(N) root'; (vi) 'begin to have roots '.
-Tawala wakoya 'mangrove' supports the reconstruction of POc &ast;wako(t) with an &ast;o, reflecting PMP &ast;waket.
+Blust (ACD) reconstructs PMP _wakat_ 'mangrove root' along with a possible doublet _waket_.
+He notes that the loss of final consonants in most Oceanic languages makes it difficult to distinguish between reflexes of PMP _wakaR_ 'root' and _wakat_ 'mangrove root', but states that close attention to semantics suggests thalt only _wakaR_ 'root' survived in POc.
+Although I have found no reflexes of _wak[a,e]t_ in Oceanic languages which retain word-final con- sonants, the presence of both _wakaR_ 'roots (in general)' and _wako(t)_ 'mangrove root' in POc is suggested by the apparently distinct reflexes in Kosraean, namely nknk 'mangrove root' and okce '(N) root'; (vi) 'begin to have roots'.
+Tawala wakoya 'mangrove' supports the reconstruction of POc _wako(t)_ with an _o_, reflecting PMP _waket._

-In English 'mangrove' refers to a variety of trees and shrubs that grow in coastal swamps and tidal estuaries and are characterised by their ability to tolerate salt water and their posses- sion of different forms of aerial roots (OED).
+In English 'mangrove' refers to a variety of trees and shrubs that grow in coastal swamps and tidal estuaries and are characterised by their ability to tolerate salt water and their possession of different forms of aerial roots (OED).
 Species of the genus Rhizophora which grow in the wetter outer areas of the mangrove swamp have interlacing prop-roots, whereas those of the genus Bruguiera tend to grow in drie:r areas with pneumatophores (breathing roots) projecting upward above the surface of the mud.
-Non-Oceanic cognates suggest that PMP &ast;wak[a,e]t 'mangrove root' probably referred to the prop-roots of Rhizophora mangroves.
+Non-Oceanic cognates suggest that PMP _wak[a,e]t_ 'mangrove root' probably referred to the prop-roots of Rhizophora mangroves.
 A few Western Malaya-Polynesian reflexes specifically denote prop-roots of mangroves and Central Malaya-Polynesian reflexes, which mostly refer to the mangrove tree rather than the root, tend to denote Rhizophora mangroves too.
-Thus it seems likely that POc &ast;wako(t) also referred to the prop-roots of Rhizophora mangroves and not simply the aerial roots of man- groves in general.
-Ross (ch.6, [§2.1](#s-2-1)) suggests that POc &ast;wako(t) may also have served as a generic term for Rhizophora, citing the glosses below which refer to the tree and not just the roots.
+Thus it seems likely that POc _wako(t)_ also referred to the prop-roots of Rhizophora mangroves and not simply the aerial roots of man- groves in general.
+Ross (ch.6, §2.1) suggests that POc _wako(t)_ may also have served as a generic term for Rhizophora, citing the glosses below which refer to the tree and not just the roots.

 <a id="p-102"></a>

 ```
              Table 4.7     Terms for leaves in Nduke, Wayan Fijian and Tikopia
  Nduke
  vuvuru-     Leaves on any plant. vuvuru yae 'tree leaves'.
  kakati-     Variegated, ofleaves, e.g. zazala 'croton' leaves.
  kava-       A frond or leaf that attaches directly to the trunk or stem of the plant, i.e. of plants
              (other than grasses) that don't have branches.
 Examples are the leaves or fronds of
              coconuts (kava pevu), sago palms (kava goe) and other palms, bananas (kava lukata),
-paw-paws (kava manioko) and treefems.
+             paw-paws (kava manioko) and treeferns.
  midi-       The stiff mid-ribs of fronds, e.g. of goe (sago-palm) or coconut fronds. midi goe sago-
              palm broom 'straws'; midi letu coconut broom 'straws'.
 Brooms (nenepo) are made
              of bundles of sago palm midi tied together at their thick end.
  zaro-       The dead leaves of certain types of plants, e.g. banana and pawpaw leaves.
  hahau-      Dead coconut fronds that fall to the ground.
  letu-       Coconut palm leaflet (i.e. those arranged along the midi stem of the frond).
 Does not
              apply to goe 'sago', which has vuvuru 'leaves' along the kava 'frond'.
  Wayan Fijian
  susuluka Dry pandanus and banana leaves. contr. botata, dry breadfruit leaves.
  rau       1.
 Leaf.
 2. A hair, hairs of the head. contr. vulu, head hair (as a whole).
  belebele  Young leaves of any plant.
  tl5rau    1.
 Soft, white young leaves at the top of a coconut tree.
 Edible; 2.
 Soft, young leaves
            of any plant.
  tua       (N) 1.
 Bone.
 2. Rib of a leaf.
  tuabou    1.
 Spinal column, backbone; 2.
 Rib of a leaf.
  sasa      Dry coconut leaf. syn. basilele samasama.
  basilele  1.
 Coconut leaf, whether dry or still green and growing on the tree. syn. ro ni niu (lit.
            'leaf of coconut'). cf. sasa.
 2. Broom made of coconut leaf ribs.
   botata   Dry breadfruit leaves.
  Tikopia
-rau         Classifier for fiat objects; hence leaf, sheet etc; also often used alone for sago leaf
+ rau         Classifier for flat objects; hence leaf, sheet etc; also often used alone for sago leaf
              thatch sheets, and for thatch generic.
  tauru       (N) Foliage, esp. collectively, as a mass ofleaves on a tree, spray of fern fronds etc.
  siŋano     (N) Immature leaf of pandanus or coconut palm, used as decoration (manol)i).
 firoi        (N) Leaf base of palm.
  mariŋa     (N) Small pinnules at base of palmate leaf etc. (e.g. mariŋa rau niu, mariŋa rau ota
              small coconut, sago pinnules).
  sukusuku    (N) Tail, ending.
 Sukusuku o te rakau top, crest of tee, mass ofleafage.
 Also tauru o
              te rakau 'foliage of tree'.
 famatua      (N) Mature coconut frond.
 sakilo       (N) Immature coconut leaf, of pale colour; used traditionally as decoration for some
              ritual objects, as a shelf in Resiake temple, or sign of taboo on orchard.
  ŋausala    (N) Midrib of sago pinnule, used as pin for leaf thatch, leaf pads for oven cover; bundle
              used traditionally as i1 seru for beating rhythm in funeral lament.
 ```